-3.8.3 Verification of Contractor's Density - Base Courses, Surface Course Type C and D
+3.8.2.2 Verification of Contractor's Density - Base Courses, Surface Course Type C and D

 The Department will observe the establishment of the target density in accordance to SC-T-65.
 The Contractor, for verification of the established roller pattern, will retain a copy of Form 400.21 on the roadway and forward to the RCE.
 The Department will observe and document on Form 400.04 the density readings equal to or greater than 10% of the tests required for the Contractor.
-The Department's gauge readings should correspond to the contractor's acceptance values listed for the daily LPF.